 North Carolina State University

-Course #ELP 595; Professor B. Brandon
+Course #ELP 595; Professor B. Brander

 June 9th, 2017

 Abstract

 Education-Excellence Elementary (E3) School is located in the city limits of southwest Durham County and, for the purposes of this paper, will be used as my case study school.
 I will utilize readings from textbooks, magazine articles, online sources and other materials to support my findings and understanding of literacy at its core, and how it affects the inner workings and the teaching / learning goals of this school.
 Additionally, I will extract statistics from primary and secondary resource data previously compiled from education entities at the state, local school district, and corporate levels that has been disseminated to school building leaders.
 They (principals) then passed this information on to teachers and auxiliary instructional staff during professional development (PD) seminars and professional learning communities (PLCs) for the purpose of determining curriculum paths and making decisions on how they will drive instruction.
 I will incorporate field research through interviews and surveys to help me understand how and why gaps in literacy knowledge exist at E3, cite the conglomeration of readings, qualitative and quantitative data to support any theories that I develop, and suggest what should be the next steps to take and resources to obtain that will bridge and eventually close E3’s literacy deficits.